sujith-eag/vu-library/docs/java/java_core/03_Control_Statements/04_break_continue.md

 	}
 }
 ```

-when the break executes, it transfers control to the end of the entire for block, skipping the rest of the outer loop’s iterations.
+When the break executes, it transfers control to the end of the entire for block, skipping the rest of the outer loop’s iterations.

 ```java
 // now, put label immediately before {